PingOne

 Replace <hostname> and <port> with the values for the PingDirectory server.

-You can specify the LDAP server that you want to bind to using the query parameters ldap-hostname and ldaps-port when the administrative console is configured for SSO.
+You can specify the LDAP server to bind to by using the query parameters ldap-hostname and ldaps-port when the administrative console is configured for SSO.
 By binding to the LDAP server, you can use a single console instance to administer multiple PingDirectory servers.
 An LDAPS scheme is always assumed because an encrypted connection is always required for SSO.
-Using these parameters, you can specify the URL as follows.
+Using these parameters, you can specify the URL as follows:

 https://<hostname>:<port>/console?ldap-hostname=<my-ldap-host>&ldaps-port=<my-ldaps-port>